SachsLab/indl/docs/README.md

 Run `mkdocs gh-deploy` to build the documentation, commit to the `gh-deploy` branch, and push to GitHub.
 This will make the documentation available at https://SachsLab.github.io/indl/

+[Here is a great cheat sheet](http://openkinome.org/kinoml/developers/api_docs/) for mkdocs and mkdocstrings syntax.

 #### Testing the documentation locally

-* `mkdocs build`
 * `mkdocs serve`

 ### Running the unit tests

-There aren't that many tests yet, I'm still building them out.
+There aren't that many tests yet; I'm still building them out.